sancarn/Minecraft-Server-CommandRelay/README.md

 You open 2 ports:
 `40010` and `40011` (these ports are configurable).

-You run the following command:
+You run the shell script
-`ruby 'server.rb' | java -jar minecraft-server.jar `

 This will run the Ruby and Minecraft servers.
 The Minecraft server will run on port `40010` and the Ruby server will run on port `40011`.